MLZ is a cooperation between:

 • collect Bragg reflections (automatic parameter adjustment to maximise their no. and significance)

-• map reciprocal space Q in up to 3 dimensions
+• Q maps of reciprocal space in up to three dimensions

 • avoid shielding effects from sample environment (e.g. pressure cells)